 Mean score of companies in the Medical Device Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Casio Computer Co., Ltd. reported total greenhouse gas emissions of approximately 24,473,600 kg CO2e.
-This figure includes Scope 1 emissions of about 3,384,700 kg CO2e and Scope 2 emissions of approximately 21,088,900 kg CO2e.
-However, the company’s Scope 3 emissions were significantly higher, totalling around 432,205,100 kg CO2e, which encompasses various categories such as purchased goods and services, use of sold products, and upstream and downstream transportation.
-Casio has set ambitious climate commitments, aiming to reduce its absolute Scope 1 and 2 GHG emissions by 38% by 2030, using 2018 as the base year.
+In 2023, Casio Computer Co., Ltd. reported total carbon emissions of approximately 24,473,600 kg CO2e.
+This includes Scope 1 emissions of about 3,384,700 kg CO2e, Scope 2 emissions of approximately 21,088,900 kg CO2e, and significant Scope 3 emissions totalling around 432,205,100 kg CO2e.
+The Scope 3 emissions breakdown reveals substantial contributions from purchased goods and services (about 327,463,100 kg CO2e) and the use of sold products (approximately 5,556,600 kg CO2e).
+Casio has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 greenhouse gas emissions by 38% by 2030, using 2018 as the base year.
 Additionally, the company targets a 30% reduction in Scope 3 emissions from purchased goods and services and the use of sold products over the same timeframe.
-These targets are aligned with the Science Based Targets initiative (SBTi) and are classified as consistent with keeping global warming well below 2°C. In 2022, the company reported total emissions of approximately 480,531,700 kg CO2e, with Scope 1 emissions at about 3,477,100 kg CO2e and Scope 2 emissions at approximately 20,322,700 kg CO2e.
-The significant increase in total emissions from 2022 to 2023 highlights the challenges Casio faces in achieving its reduction targets.
-Casio's emissions data is not cascaded from any parent organization, and all reported figures are derived directly from its own disclosures.
-The company continues to focus on sustainability initiatives to mitigate its environmental impact while maintaining its position in the consumer durables sector.
+These targets are aligned with the Science Based Targets initiative (SBTi) and are classified as consistent with keeping global warming well below 2°C. In 2022, Casio's emissions were reported at approximately 45,673,190 kg CO2e for Scope 3, with Scope 1 and 2 emissions combined at about 28,619,200 kg CO2e.
+The company has shown a commitment to transparency and accountability in its climate strategy, with emissions data sourced directly from Casio Computer Co., Ltd. and not cascaded from any parent organization.

 Access structured emissions data, company-specific emission factors, and source documents